Chicken noodle soup is a staple in our house. We love it and make it all the time. I have made it for friends and neighbors and everyone loves it.

 - 1 1/2 cups shredded cooked chicken

 - Kosher salt and freshly ground black pepper

-Place a soup pot over medium heat and coat with the oil.
-Add the onion, garlic, carrots, celery, thyme and bay leaf.
-Cook and stir for about 6 minutes, until the vegetables are softened but not browned.
+Place a soup pot over medium heat and coat with the oil and 1 TB of butter.
+Add the onion, garlic, carrots, celery.
+Cook and stir for about 10 minutes, until the vegetables are softened and slightly browning.
 Pour in the chicken stock and bring the liquid to a boil.
-Add the noodles and simmer for 5 minutes until tender.
-Fold in the chicken, and continue to simmer for another couple of minutes to heat through; season with salt and pepper.
+Add the noodles and simmer until tender.
+Add in the shredded chicken, and continue to simmer for another couple of minutes to heat through; season with salt and pepper, thyme, basil, bay leaf.
 Sprinkle with chopped parsley before serving.

 - 2 carrots, cut in large chunks

 - 3 celery stalks, cut in large chunks